-There are countless big packages in Python world, many packages I never use and even don't know at all.
-It's also not easy for me to research a complex package to find which line conflicts with pyarmor, and it's difficult for me to run all of these complex packages in my local machine.
+There are countless big packages in the Python world, many packages I never use and which I don't know at all.
+It's also not easy for me to research a complex package to find which line conflicts with pyarmor, and it's difficult for me to run all of these complex packages on my local machine.

-Pyarmor provides rich options to meet various needs, for complex application, please spend some time to check Man Page to understand all of these options, one of them may be just for your problem.
+Pyarmor provides rich options to meet various needs, for complex applications, please spend some time checking Man Page to understand all of these options, one of them may be just for your problem.
 I won't learn your application and tell you should use which options

-I'll improve pyarmor make it works with other libraries as far as possible, but some issues can't be fixed from Pyarmor side.
+I'll improve pyarmor and make it work with other libraries as far as possible, but some issues can't be fixed from Pyarmor side.